leaf-node/open_alert_viewer/README.md

 This app parses any labels set by Prometheus in a case-sensitive way.

-When setting up your account in the app, enter the base address of your Alertmanager service, not Prometheus itself.

 ## Debugging

 To view debug alerts, create an account with the base URL set to `demo`.